coder-hxl/x-crawl/publish/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

-x-crawl is a Nodejs multifunctional crawler library.
+x-crawl is a flexible nodejs crawler library.

-If it helps you, please give the [repository](https://github.com/coder-hxl/x-crawl) a Star to support it.
+If it helps you, please give the [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star to support it.

 ## Features